cpcsdk/rust.cpclib/docs/bndbuild/index.md

 The rules are described in a `yaml` file.
 Check for example a simple test project at <https://github.com/cpcsdk/rust.cpclib/tree/master/cpclib-bndbuild/tests/dummy> folder, or a more complicated one that use various commands and templating at <https://github.com/cpcsdk/rust.cpclib/tree/master/cpclib-bndbuild/tests/ucpm>.

+The documentation is quite minimal at the moment, but included example code should be still valid and assembled propetly.
+The user base being quite small, lots of bugs can remain.
+Do note hesitate to fill issues <https://github.com/cpcsdk/rust.cpclib/issues> or propose fixes.

 ## Help

 ```